 Sponsored by the Odessa Chamber of Commerce, Deutschesfest is a celebration of rich and colorful traditions, which have never been lost.
 About 80 percent of Odessaís inhabitants are of German Russian descent.
 They have maintained much of the culture of their forebears, which includes not only an appreciation of food but also a love for music and entertainment.

 Deutschesfest annually draws up to 20,000 visitors.
 Motor Homes begin streaming into town a week ahead of the event to find choice parking spots near the Biergarten, the center of entertainment during the three-day festival, held Friday, Saturday and Sunday, with pre-fest activities on Thursday evening.
-The
+The upcoming dates are

 About 700 RVís are parked all over town, many of them on grassy Finney Field, the Odessa schoolís playfield.
 Senior citizens arrive by the busloads from Spokane, Tri-Cities, and Wenatchee.
 Many visitors pitch tents in tree-shaded Reiman Park, while a few who have reserved a year in advance are lucky enough to find motel accommodations at the Odessa Motel or park their RV at Odessa Golf Course.